 We’ve discussed local SEO in a past blog post, and it’s surprising how many businesses fail to utilise it.
 Local SEO isn’t as complicated as you may expect.
 Local SEO allows you to promote your services to the people in your area that are actively looking for that type of service.
 Google and Google Maps are the most used forms of searches, so make the most of those resources (and don’t forget to use Google My Business, its free!).

 The way you format the information is just as important as the content itself.
 Consider the structure of your content – is it providing what the reader wants to know?
 Is it just a huge chunk of text that’ll put readers off or are you breaking it up with bullet-points, videos, images?
 Consider the quality of your user experience.

 Here’s the thing that many companies struggle to understand: no one wants to read the same articles over and over.
 If you have something to say about a topic that is already highly saturated with content, put your own spin on it or make it different somehow, or else it’s likely to get lost in the crowd.
 By creating unique content, and harnessing your own knowledge and experiences, you can build your position as a pioneer of thought-leadership.

 When people have a negative brand experience on mobile, they are 62% less likely to purchase from that brand in the future.
 Here at Newicon, we prioritise responsive web design to ensure better user experience for mobile and tablet users.
 Your site needs to work for these devices or it could cost you potential customers.
-You can test out your site from a different device (or use Google’s tool) to see if it’s mobile-friendly.
+You can test out your site from a different device to see if it’s mobile-friendly.
 Want to check whether your website is mobile friendly?
 Check out this brilliant, (and free!) tool by Experte.